KeiferC/CyberFundamentals/week1/notes-01-networking.md

 __Address Resolution Protocol__: Determines the MAC address of the device with the specified IP address using a request-response process
-- E.g. "Who on this connection has the following MAC address?"
+- e.g. "Who on this connection has the following MAC address?"
 - Tools: `arp`